 As soon as the troops left, many white Republicans also left and the “Redeemer” Democrats took control.
 Black Republicans felt betrayed as they lost power and were disenfranchised in the coming decades.

-Civil Service Reform
+Hayes and Civil Service Reform

 Civil service were government jobs such as postal officials and tax collectors.
 These positions were used by officials to exert influence and extort cash.
 There was no income tax, so most taxes were collected on custom duties.
 Hayes sought to reform this system.

-Custom House In New York
+Hayes vs. Custom House In New York

 In the 19th century, the Port of New York was the primary port of entry for goods reaching the United States, and as such the Custom House in New York was the most important in the country.
 The amount of money passing through the House made working there a prime position, as corruption was widespread.